 What you will study

-The course comprises of four Level 7, 15 credit modules that has designed in line with the HEE Framework for Advancing Practice (2018).
+The course comprises four Level 7, 15-credit modules that has designed in line with the HEE Framework for Advancing Practice (2018).

 The study of 60 credits is equivalent to 600 learning hours.
 The learning hours will include but are not limited to lectures, seminars, tutorials, clinical training sessions, online activity, reading, other independent study, feedback on assignments and work placements.

 This generic course has been designed to expand students’ existing knowledge and develop advanced health assessment skills to support effective clinical care of patients in a patient-facing role.
 This course is suitable for all clinical specialties.

 - Module 1.
 Health Assessment – Theory (October 2020-January 2021) Online

 - Module 2.
 Health Assessment – Practice (8 days attendance at face to face practical week – TBC – Spring 2021)